Roman dodecahedron: Purpose

-No mention of dodecahedrons has been found in contemporary accounts or pictures of the time.
-Speculative uses include as a survey instrument for estimating distances to (or sizes of) distant objects, though this is questioned as there are no markings to indicate that they would be a mathematical instrument; as spool knitting devices for making gloves, though the earliest known reference to spool knitting is from 1535; as part of a child's toy, or for decorative purposes.
-Several dodecahedra were found in coin hoards, providing evidence that their owners either considered them valuable objects, or believed their only use was connected with coins.
+The purpose of Roman dodecahedra has been much debated: more than fifty possible explanations have been published.
+Identifying their purpose with certainty is made more difficult as no mention of dodecahedra has been found in contemporary accounts or pictures.
+Speculative uses include as a survey instrument for estimating distances to (or sizes of) distant objects, though this is questioned as there are no markings to indicate that they would be a mathematical instrument; as spool knitting devices for making gloves (though the earliest known reference to spool knitting is from 1535, and this would neither explain the use of bronze, nor the apparently similar icosahedron which is missing the holes necessary for spool knitting); or as part of a child's toy.

+Several dodecahedra were found in coin hoards, suggesting either that their owners considered them valuable objects, or that their use was connected with coins — as, for example, for easily checking coins fit a certain diameter and were not clipped.
 It has been suggested that they might have been religious artifacts, or even fortune-telling devices.
 This latter speculation is based on the fact that most of the examples have been found in Gallo-Roman sites.
 It has also been suggested that they might have been an object to test the skill of a metalsmith, perhaps as part of a portfolio to demonstrate their capabilities to customers or as a way to qualify for a certain status in a collegium (guild).
 This speculation is based on the historic cost of bronze and the level of skill necessary to cast such an object.
-Some 19th century antiquarians speculated that they might be weapons, such as the head of a mace or a metal bullet, but other scholars have suggested that the dodecahedrons are too light to make for an effective weapon.
+Some 19th-century antiquarians speculated that they might be weapons, such as the head of a mace or a metal bullet, but other scholars have suggested that the dodecahedra are too light to make an effective weapon.